British PM calls for more Internet regulation to combat terrorism

 In November, the UK Investigatory Powers Act 2016 received royal assent, introducing a data retention regime.
 In addition to mandating the retention of 12 months’ of Internet data, the legislation also covered practices that were already undertaken by UK security agencies, such as bulk data collection and hacking electronic devices.

-Last year Apple and the FBI fought a high-profile legal battle over encryption on an iPhone owned by one of San Bernardino shooters.
+Last year Apple and the FBI fought a high-profile legal battle over encryption on an iPhone owned by one of the San Bernardino shooters.
 The FBI abandoned its legal efforts to compel Apple to break into the handset after it found an alternative means to access data on the iPhone.Read more: Chatbots: Opportunity and threat

 Australia’s national cyber security strategy says that the government supports the use of encryption to protect sensitive personal, commercial and government information.